pwrtelegram/pwrtelegram/README.md

 ### getChat

-The usage of this method is exactly the same as in the official API except that it supports using usernames of normal users and bots (as every other pwrtelegram method) and returns some additional info like the real_first_name, real_last_name, participants_count, admins_count, kicked_count, description, online (boolean specifying if the user is online), date (last time user was online) and the bio.
+The usage of this method is exactly the same as in the official API except that it supports using usernames of normal users and bots (as every other pwrtelegram method) and returns some additional info like the real_first_name, real_last_name, participants_count, admins_count, kicked_count, description, online (boolean specifying if the user is online), date (last time user was online), the bio and a lot of other info!

 ### getUpdates and webhook requests.